MTawhid7/3d-cloth-simulation/README.md

 ### Active Issues (Under Investigation)

-1. **Cloth Passing Through Body:** During user interaction (pulling/dragging), cloth particles can penetrate the mannequin mesh.
-The CCD raycast approach does not fully prevent tunneling during fast or aggressive movements.

-2. **Violent Vibration Upon Release:** When the user releases the cloth after pulling, it exhibits unstable oscillation—sometimes described as a "tornado effect" where the cloth's inside flips outward.
-This is caused by accumulated velocity and self-collision feedback loops.
+1. **Minor Vibration (Wind Effect):** In certain areas, the cloth exhibits a subtle vibration, giving the impression of wind affecting the fabric.
+This is likely due to micro-collisions or constraint solver jitter at rest.

 ### Other Limitations